 Is Flores worth visiting?

 Although many travellers treat Flores as a short stop or a base for visiting Tikal ruins, there is so much more to this colourful and vibrant town.
-Flores has excellent restaurants and hostels and is surrounded by a beautiful lake, lush forests, and with many things you could do there, Flores is definitely worth visiting.
+Flores has excellent restaurants and hostels and is surrounded by a beautiful lake and lush forests.
+It is colourful, vibrant and offers plenty of great things to do!
+Flores is definitely worth visiting!

-You could spend a day on one of the best beaches in Guatemala (yes, you heard me correctly!), kayak on the lake or even take an amazing five days trek to El Mirador hidden Maya city.
+You could spend a day on one of the best beaches in Guatemala (yes, you heard me right!), kayak on the lake or even take an amazing five-day trek to El Mirador hidden Maya city.
 With so many exciting things to do, you should definitely give Flores a bit more than just a one-day stopover visit.

 I liked Flores so much that I extended my stay.
 It was a great place to chill, catch up on work and do some fun activities in the meantime.

 How to get to Flores, Guatemala